nokia-wroclaw/competition-cpp-parallel-indexing/README.md

 Important: each solution will be checked manually in order to avoid cheating.

 Allowed modifications:
-- everything under Impl/ directory (both creating new files and modifying existing ones).
+- everything under Impl/ directory (both creating new files and modifying existing ones)
-- CMakeLists.txt: adding new files, extending compilation and linking flags.
+- CMakeLists.txt: adding new files, extending compilation and linking flags
-- Impl/* contains example implementation (terrible performance, but working).
+- Impl/* contains example implementation (terrible performance, but working)
+- types from types.hpp can be changed (like FilesList)

 How to:
 - run cmake: in build dir 'cmake <path_to_cmakelist.txt> [-G Ninja]' (you can try ninja instead of make)